stephenberry/glaze/docs/json.md

 }
 ```

-The overloads that return the formatted text have nowhere to put an error and stay silent.
+The overloads that return the formatted text have nowhere to put an error, so on failure they return an empty string rather than the partial output, which is rarely a valid document.

+`error_ctx::count` is the number of bytes written, which is how a fixed-capacity output learns where its result ends.
+It is an offset into the output rather than the input, so `glz::format_error(ec, source)` does not point at the offending byte for these functions.

 Neither function validates the structure of the document.
 They report what they actually parse -- strings, comments and literals -- and copy the rest, so `[1 2]` minifies to `[12]`.
 Use `glz::validate_json` or `glz::validate_jsonc` to check a document that may not be well formed.